c3ai-lab/cryptopal/README.md

 ## Live demos

-As a live demonstration of the service we use the kovan network and Dai-ERC20 token for transferring value.
+As a live demonstration of the service we use the sokol test network and Dai-ERC20 token for transferring value due to liquity.
 To explore the functions of Cryptopal you can have a look at the live demos provided at the following urls:

 live frontend demo: https://bluecryptopal.com

 live docs demo: https://docs.bluecryptopal.com

+WoCommerce shop with CryptoPal payment gateway integration: http://b9z69f6.myraidbox.de/

 G-drive with planning docs for the project: